NewsAppsUMD/llm-playground/README.md

 That "no yapping" thing?
 That's one of the ways you get LLMs to stop narrating their output and just give you what you specify.

 Now it's your turn: find a short (3 pages or less) text file that contains unstructured text and drop it into the list of files on the left side.
 Then create a prompt like the one above that turns it into structured data.
+Put your prompt in the space below, and below that tell me how the LLM did.

 ```bash

 ```

+PUT YOUR EVALUATION HERE.

 ### Vision Models